GreatOJ/ParadiseEats/README.md

 ## Next Steps

-- Implement user login and signup functionality with proper data storage (e.g., database).
+- Implement user login and signup functionality with proper data storage
-- Develop screens for browsing the restaurant menu and adding items to a cart.
+- Develop screens for browsing the restaurant menu and adding items to a cart [completed]
 - Implement a checkout process for payment (placeholder functionality for now).
 - Style the application with a restaurant theme.